ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Path to Active

-In order to preserve the ADA reserves subsidizing the current reward system as long as possible, who would support a governance action to reduce rewards by about half as soon as possible?
+In order to preserve the ADA reserves subsidizing the current reward system as long as possible, the current CIP proposes submitting a governance action to reduce rewards by about half as soon as possible.

 ## References